MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/pls-attribute-influence.md

 The **Attribute Insights** pane is divided into the following sections:

-- A summary of the prediction influence factors, how many times the attribute is populated in open and closed leads/opportunities, and the reason the attribute isn't automatically selected to create the model.
+- A summary section with the prediction influence of the attribute, how many times the attribute is populated in open and closed leads/opportunities, and the reason the attribute isn't automatically selected to create the model.

 - A graph that illustrates how each value of the attribute contributes to the qualification rate.
-In this example, you can see that the lead score values **Blank**, **Word of Mouth**, and **Employee referral** perform better than the average, and **Advertisement** and **Web** perform below the average.
+In this example, you can see that the lead source values **Blank**, **Word of Mouth**, and **Employee referral** perform better than the average, and **Advertisement** and **Web** perform below the average.
 The average is represented by a blue line and calculated based on the following formula:

     `Global qualification rate for leads` = {`Total number of leads qualified in your organization`/(`Total number of qualified + disqualified leads through this attribute`)} &times; 100